 |Tabs||View Stand By Me Tabs Here|

-Whenever we talk about rhythm & blues or even soul music, it is almost always necessary that we talk about one of the most influential and most iconic bass riffs of the second millennia.
+Whenever we talk about rhythm & blues or even soul music, it is almost always necessary that we talk about one of the most influential and iconic bass riffs of the second millennium.
 The basslines of Stand by Me boom like a huge subwoofer delivering deep punches straight to the soul.
 The effect is the same even if you play the piece on a guitar.

 It goes without saying that your focus on playing this song is mastery of the fingerstyle.
 If you’re not yet ready for that, then your focus should be on the rhythm.
-Work on this first and the rest should follow.
-Don’t fret about the guitar chords as these are for school-age children.
+Work on this first, and the rest should follow.
+Don’t fret about the guitar chords, as these are for school-age children.

 36. Brown Eyed Girl by Van Morrison

 It’s easy to fall in love with the crazy intro guitar riff of this song.
 The way the strings are picked produces harmonics that sound a lot like a bandurria or a mandolin.
 Another way of looking at it is having several acoustic guitars playing the same notes at precisely the same time.
 You get an earful of beautiful melodies that set you up for a vibrant first verse.